Community college graduate receives new Lifeline Scholarship

 September 29, 2006

-Sean Fleming of Glen Allen, Va., has been awarded the Lifeline Scholarship for one-half tuition and fee to attend Virginia Tech.
+Avcetal Gershon of Virginia Beach, Va., has been awarded the Lifeline Scholarship for one-half tuition and fees to attend Virginia Tech.
 The Lifeline Scholarship is awarded on academic merit and is given to graduates of the Virginia Community College System (VCCS) with the highest grade point average (GPA).

-Fleming, a graduate of J. Sargeant Reynolds Community College, is working towards a degree in aerospace engineering in the College of Engineering.
+Gershon, a graduate of Tidewater Community College, is working towards a degree in animal and poultry sciences in the College of Agriculture and Life Sciences.

 More than one-half of VCCS associate degree graduates continue on to a four-year institution.
 The purpose of the Lifeline Scholarship is to provide those students wanting to continue their education with additional incentive to excel in their studies at both the community college and at Virginia Tech.